 If it is getting close to Election Day and you still have not received your absentee ballot, you can use the Federal Write-In Absentee Ballot (FWAB) as an emergency back-up absentee ballot.
 In order to use it, you have to be a registered voter and have previously requested a regular absentee ballot.
-The FWAB can be used to vote for federal office races and for state and local races with two or more candidates.
-You cannot use it to vote for referendum issues or for judicial retention candidates.
-For more information or to complete a FWAB, visit https://okaloosa.overseasvotefoundation.org or www.fvap.gov.
+The FWAB can be used to vote for federal office races as well as all other races to which you are entitled.
+For more information or to complete a FWAB, visit www.fvap.gov.